Blargian/TheCompleteReactDevCourse/README.md

 - Using spread operators in reducers
 - Setting up object spread with babel
 - Implementing actions, reducers and store + filtering on the expensify app

+## Section 11 - React with Redux

+### What did I learn?

+- Set up Redux with the expensify app
+- Higher order components and why we might want to use them
+- Installing react-redux and using the Provider component
+- Using the connect component
+- Implemented expensify app in redux